mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     {imag(t)} -> std::convertible_to<T>;
 ```

 P1673 generally avoids approaches based on specializing traits.
 Its design philosophy favors treating types as they are.
+Users should not need to do something "extra" with their custom number types to get correct behavior, beyond what they would reasonably need to define to make a custom number type behave like a number.

-Users should not need to do something to get correct behavior.
-We based this on our past experiences in generic numerical algorithms development.
+We base this principle on our past experiences in generic numerical algorithms development.
 In the 2010's, one of the authors maintained a generic mathematical algorithms library called Trilinos.
 The Teuchos (pronounced "TEFF-os") package of Trilinos provides a monolithic `ScalarTraits` class template that defines different properties of a number type.
 It combines the features of `std::numeric_limits` with generic complex arithmetic operations like `conjugate`, `real`, and `imag`.
 Trilinos' generic algorithms assume that number types are regular and define overloaded `+`, `-`, `*`, and `/`, but use `ScalarTraits<T>::conjugate`, `ScalarTraits<T>::real`, and `ScalarTraits<T>::imag`.
 As a result, users with a custom complex number type had to specialize `ScalarTraits` and provide all these operations.
 Even if users had imitated `std::complex`'s interface perfectly and provided ADL-findable `conj`, `real`, and `imag`, users had to do extra work to make Trilinos compile and run correctly for their numbers.
 With P1673, we decided instead that users who define a custom complex number type with an interface sufficiently like `std::complex` should get reasonable behavior without needing to do anything else.

 As a tangent, we would like to comment on the monolithic design of `Teuchos::ScalarTraits`.
 The monolithic design was partly an imitation of `std::numeric_limits`, and partly a side effect of a requirement to support pre-C++11 compilers that did not permit partial specialization of function templates.
 (The typical pre-C++11 work-around is to define an unspecialized function template that dispatches to a possibly specialized class template.)
-C++11 permits partial specialization of function templates and C++14 introduces variable templates; these features have encouraged "breaking up" monolithic traits classes into separate traits.
+Partial specialization of function templates and C++14's variable templates both encourage "breaking up" monolithic traits classes into separate traits.
 Our paper P1370R1 ("Generic numerical algorithm development with(out) `numeric_limits`") aligns with this trend.

 #### Alternative: Impose precondition on `alpha`